LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ![Leshan read object](images/leshan_read_object.png)
 _Leshan read object_

-- The Light Control object can be used to control the green LED on the dev board.
+- The Light Control object can be used to control an LED on the device as [described here below](#led-behavior).
 Write `true` or `false` to the On/Off node.

 ![Leshan light control](images/leshan_light_control.png)
 _Leshan light control_